Cu3P/NiO@NF heterostructure for highly efficient alkaline oxygen evolution reaction

 Abstract

 Electrochemical water splitting for the generation of hydrogen and oxygen is a promising approach for energy storage technologies.
-Exploring a highly efficient and stable electrolytic water catalyst is the key to achieve economical and efficient hydrogen production.
-Heterostructured catalysts are composite materials distinguished by the presence of interfaces among their constituent components, which promote a synergistic effect that enhances catalytic performance.
-In this paper, we report a heterostructured catalyst Cu3P/NiO@NF, which is composed of Cu3P/NiO on three-dimensional nickel foam (NF) as electrocatalysts for water splitting.
-This study focuses on the fabrication of heterojunctions and the application of phosphorization techniques to improving the electrolytic water catalytic efficiency of Cu3P/NiO@NF.
-It was synthesized through hydrothermal synthesis and further optimized using high-temperature phosphorization to enhance its catalytic activity and long-term stability.
-Experimental results demonstrate that the Cu3P/NiO@NF material exhibits superior electrocatalytic performance, with a current density of 10 mA cm⁻² at an overpotential of 86 mV vs., while maintaining excellent stability in alkaline solutions (with Tafel slopes of 41.07 mV dec⁻¹).
-These findings suggest that Cu3P/NiO@NF heterostructures showed outstanding electrocatalytic performance for oxygen evolution reaction in 1 M KOH solution.
-The excellent electrocatalytic performance of Cu3P/NiO@NF could be ascribed to its heterostructures, offering plentiful of active sites and accelerating electrolyte penetration and leading to the synergetic effects.
-Additionally, the O vacancy caused by high-temperature phosphating occurred on the surface, increasing catalytic surface activity and improving oxygen splitting performance.
+Exploring highly efficient and stable electrolytic water catalysts is the key to achieve economical and efficient hydrogen production.
+Heterostructured catalysts are composite materials distinguished by the presence of interfaces among their constituent components, which promote a synergistic effect that enhances their catalytic performance.
+In this study, we report a heterostructured catalyst, Cu3P/NiO@NF, that is composed of Cu3P/NiO on a three-dimensional nickel foam (NF) as an electrocatalyst for water splitting.
+This study focuses on the fabrication of heterojunctions and the application of phosphorization techniques for improving the catalytic efficiency of Cu3P/NiO@NF for electrolytic water splitting.
+Cu3P/NiO@NF was synthesized through a hydrothermal method and further optimized using high-temperature phosphorization to enhance its catalytic activity and long-term stability.
+Experimental results demonstrated that the Cu3P/NiO@NF material exhibits superior electrocatalytic performance, with a current density of 10 mA cm−2 at an overpotential of 86 mV, while maintaining excellent stability in alkaline solutions (with a Tafel slope of 41.07 mV dec−1).
+These findings suggested that Cu3P/NiO@NF heterostructures showed outstanding electrocatalytic performance for the oxygen evolution reaction in a 1 M KOH solution.
+The excellent electrocatalytic performance of Cu3P/NiO@NF could be ascribed to its heterostructures, offering plentiful active sites and accelerating electrolyte penetration, thereby leading to synergetic effects.
+Additionally, O vacancies were formed on the surface by high-temperature phosphating, increasing catalytic surface activity and improving oxygen splitting performance.

 Transparent peer review